jerrysantiago128/SpringCloudConfigServer/test-single-app-with-profiles.md

 These service(s) will fail if the Spring Cloud Config Server is not running.

+**NOTE**: Only one instance of this application will run at a time.
+Overwritting the profile for the application will overwrite the service that runs.

+- So running `build-run-cloud-profile1.sh` will start the "test-app-profile1" but running `build-run-cloud-profile2.sh` will stop the previous service, and start a new service with "test-app-profile2".

 ## Verifying Success of Configuration

 There are a few ways to determine if your configuration attempt has worked.
 A few ways are listed below: